 The basic version of Evernote is free.
-I suggest you start with the free account, when you see the potential, you will likely want to progress to the Plus or Premium version, the additional features are well worth the small investment.Evernote also has a business version, which aims at providing a central repository for company knowledge.
+I suggest you start with the free account, when you see the potential, you will likely want to progress to the Premium or Business version, the additional features are well worth the small investment.Evernote also has a business version, which aims at providing a central repository for company knowledge.

 - Organise research and reference material such as training notes

 - Share project reference material with your team